kamcio96/SpongeDocs/source/plugin/wgen/customwgen.rst

 - Creating Custom Populators
 - Creating Custom Biomes

 Modifying Vanilla Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::

     This page assumes that you are familiar with setting up your ``WorldGeneratorModifier``.
-    If not then please see the article on setting up your modifier :doc:`modififers`
+    If not then please see the article on setting up your modifier :doc:`modifiers`

 Sponge exposes a great deal of vanilla world generation, which can be manipulated through the various interfaces.
 Currently, the only elements of the generation process that are *easily* exposed to manipulation are the populators.